Laodicea on the Lycus: Roman period

 Strabo (64 BC - 24 AD) attributes the celebrity of the city to the fertility of the soil and the wealth of some of its inhabitants, amongst whom may have been Hiero of Laodicea, who adorned the city with many beautiful buildings and bequeathed to it more than 2000 talents at his death.

 The wealth of its inhabitants engendered a taste for the arts of the Greeks, as is manifest from its ruins, and that it contributed to the advancement of science and literature is attested by the names of the sceptics Antiochus and Theiodas, the successors of Aenesidemus (1st century BC), and by the existence of a great medical school.
 Its wealthy citizens embellished Laodicea with beautiful monuments.
-One of the chief of these citizens, Polemon (r.
+One of the chiefs of these citizens, Polemon (r.
 37 BC - 8 AD), became King of Armenian Pontus (called after him "Polemoniacus") and of the coast round Trebizond.
 The city minted its own coins, the inscriptions of which show evidence of the worship of Zeus, Æsculapius, Apollo, and the emperors.

 The area often suffered from earthquakes, especially from the great shock that occurred in the reign of Nero (60 AD) in which the town was completely destroyed.
-But the inhabitants declined imperial assistance to rebuild the city and restored it from their own means.
+However, the inhabitants declined imperial assistance to rebuild and restore the city by their own means.

 The martyrdom of Lulianos and Paphos is believed to have happened here.

+Medieval Age

 The Byzantine writers often mention Laodicea, especially in the time of the Komnenian emperors.
 In 1119, Emperor John II Komnenos and his chief military commander, John Axouch, captured Laodicea from the Seljuk Turks in the first major military victory of his reign.

-It was fortified by the emperor Manuel I Komnenos.
+It was fortified by the Emperor Manuel I Komnenos.
 In 1206–1230, it was ruled by Manuel Maurozomes.
 The city was destroyed during the invasions of the Turks and Mongols.

 Christianity at Laodicea

 With its large Jewish community, Laodicea very early became a seat of Christianity and a bishopric.
 The Epistle to the Colossians mentions Laodicea as one of the communities of concern for Paul the Apostle.
-It sends greetings from a certain Epaphras from Colossae, who worked hard for the Christians of the three Phrygian cities of Colossae, Laodicea and Hierapolis.
+It sends greetings from a certain Epaphras from Colossae, who worked hard for the Christians of the three Phrygian cities of Colossae, Laodicea ad Lycum and Hierapolis.
 Asking for greetings to be sent to the Laodicean Christians, the writer requests that his letter be read publicly at Laodicea (Colossians 4:16) and that another letter addressed to the Laodiceans (see Epistle to the Laodiceans) be given a public reading at Colossae.
 Some Greek manuscripts of the First Epistle to Timothy end with the words: "Written at Laodicea, metropolis of Phrygia Pacatiana".
 Laodicea is also one of the seven churches of Asia mentioned in the Book of Revelation.